nikolasalim/posts/README.md

 ### Dev server

 This project uses Angular v17.0.0, so make sure to run it using a compatible node version.
-If you're using nvm, feel free to run `.nvmrc`
+If you're using nvm, feel free to run `nvm use`
 When you're set, run `ng serve` for a dev server and navigate to `http://localhost:4200/`.